vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 Use _Vehicle_ to define other forms of Robustness property from Casadio et al. [-@CasadioKDKKAR22].

-*Please note: although the _Vehicle_ language is rich enough to compile all the robustness definitions, not all definitions will be feasible for Marabou that can have only one occurence of a neural network per specification.
-With the update to VNNLIB2.0, there is a push for all verifiers to introduce this feature, and indeed some of them have it in their developer versions.
-It may well be that by the time you do this exercise, either Marabou or Vibecheck [@vibecheck] will introduce this feature to their standard installations.*
+*Please note: although the _Vehicle_ language is rich enough to compile all the robustness definitions, not all definitions will be feasible for Marabou that can have only one occurrence of a neural network per specification.
+With the update to VNN-LIB 2.0, there is a push for all verifiers to introduce this feature, and indeed some of them have it in their developer versions.
+It may well be that by the time you do this exercise, either Marabou or vibecheck [@vibecheck] will introduce this feature to their standard installations.*

 ## Exercise #6 (⭑⭑): Other Distances in Vehicle

 Re-define the _classification_ and _standard robustness_ properties by using some different notion of distance, e.g. the Euclidean distance, instead of the $L_{\infty}$ norm.

-*Please note: although the _Vehicle_ language is rich and allows such extensions, not all specifications will be feasible for Marabou that works with linear real arithmetic.*
+*Please note: although the _Vehicle_ language is rich and allows such extensions, not all specifications will be feasible for Marabou that works with linear real arithmetic.
+Try other solvers!*

 ## Exercise #7 (⭑⭑⭑): Conduct a complete "training - verification" experiment from start to finish